zshn25/zshn25.github.io/_posts/2022-09-23-Aristotle-definitions.markdown

 The true forms of government, therefore, are those in which the one, or the few, or the many, govern with a view to the common interest; but governments which rule with a view to the private interest, whether of the one or of the few, or of the many, are perversions.
 For the members of a state, if they are truly citizens, ought to participate in its advantages.

 Of forms of government in which one rules, we call that which regards the common interests, kingship or royalty; that in which more than one, but not many, rule, aristocracy; and it is so called, either because the rulers are the best men, or because they have at heart the best interests of the state and of the citizens.
 But when the citizens at large administer the state for the common interest, the government is called by the generic name --a constitution.
 And there is a reason for this use of language.
-One man or a few may excel in virtue; but as the number increases it becomes more difficult for them to attain pertection in every kind of virtue, though they may in military virtue, for this is found in the masses.
+One man or a few may excel in virtue; but as the number increases it becomes more difficult for them to attain perfection in every kind of virtue, though they may in military virtue, for this is found in the masses.
 Hence in constitutional government the fighting-men have the supreme power, and those who possess arms are the citizens.

 Of the above-mentioned forms, the perversions are as follows: of royalty, tyranny; of aristocracy, oligarchy; of constitutional government, democracy.
 For tyranny is a kind of monarchy which has in view the interest of the monarch only; oligarchy has in view the interest of the wealthy; democracy, of the needy: none of them the common good of all.